Tag Archives: multigenerational

 Milford Sound, Fiordland National Park, New Zealand

-Milford Sound, Fiordland National Park, New Zealand.
+A quiet day on Milford Sound, in Fiordland National Park.
 Photo: Rob-Suisted/New Zealand Tourism

 “My grandfather was in the Dutch Navy and spent time in New Zealand many years ago.
 He always spoke about how beautiful it was and how it was his favorite place he had ever visited.
 So when we asked my dad where he would like to go for his 80th birthday — he said New Zealand!